-Peaceful living seems to be declining in today’s world, and conflicts, arguments, and quarrels have become more common.
-People’s mindsets have shifted to a point where even normal conversations can escalate unexpectedly.
+The mindset of people has shifted to a point where even normal conversations can quickly escalate for no reason.
 Engaging in arguments and conflicts not only wastes time but also hurts mental peace.
-It’s important to find ways to navigate these situations peacefully for our well-being.
+It’s important to find ways to navigate these circumstances peacefully and don’t argue with idiots.

 Argue can have a few different meanings, but it is mostly related to the idea of convincing someone and providing reasons to them to consider your views.
 It can also be related to a disagreement of views and opinions and giving them your reason for the disagreement.

-When you argue with someone, it can also take the form of a quarrel or conflict because, in such arguments, no one wants to listen to anyone; rather, they want to prove the other person’s views wrong.
+Never argue with a fool because when you argue with them, it takes the form of a quarrel or a conflict.
+In such disagreements, no one wants to listen to each other; rather, they just want to prove the others wrong.
 A quarrel or a conflict is an escalated form of an argument where the conversation gets heated up and may not result in a peaceful outcome.

 It’s essential to understand that arguing isn’t just about fighting or engaging in heated debates; sometimes, arguments are conducted positively when you engage in constructive brainstorming sessions to propose your ideas and views, leading to productive conversations.
 Valid arguments can compel you to consider things from perspectives beyond your limited viewpoint.